LaboratoryGA/image_proxy/README.md

 You can optionally add in the following parameter(s):
 * ``css_class``: defines the class attribute to add to the resulting ``<figure>`` element.

+## Gotchas
+Since the generated ``<figure>`` element is an block level element, and it will technically be empty, it will have zero dimensions.
+To compensate for this, the module default to setting the generic class ``image_proxy`` to a width of 100%, height of 100% and the image size to ``cover``.
+If your needs are different, you must explicitly define your preferences in your stylesheets, but in such a way as to override the ``.image_proxy`` declaration (either by defining a more specific selector, or by using the ``!important`` directive).